Local Limit Theorems and Strong Approximations for Robbins-Monro Procedures: Introduction

 \section{Introduction}

 This paper is devoted to strong approximations for Robbins-Monro procedures.
 The approximations are based on the study of a local limit theorem for Robbins-Monro procedures.
 These algorithms have first been introduced in \cite{robb:monr:51} to approximate the solution of an equation $h(\theta)=0$, where randomly disturbed values of $h(\theta)$ are observed at updated points $\theta$.
 Since then, extensive literature have been published on the subject, but to the best of our knowledge, a local limit theorem has never been obtained.
-We refer to the monograph \cite{benv:meti:prio:90} and \cite{neve:khas:73} for a general mathematical discussion of these algorithms and a review of the literature.
+We refer to the monographs \cite{neve:khas:73}, \cite{benv:meti:prio:90}, \cite{duf:97}, and \cite{kush:yin:03} for a general mathematical discussion of these algorithms and a review of the literature.
 An important class of Robbins-Monro procedures are optimisation methods based on stochastic gradient decent.
 There is an increasing literature of their applications in the implementation of artificial neural networks and in reinforcement learning.
-We refer to \cite{bor:che:21, der:jen:kas:23, jen:rie:22, mey:22, mou:bac:11} and the references therein for some recent developments and overviews.
-One possible application of the results obtained in this paper are proofs of local invariance principles, that is, of the convergence in total variation for a wide class of stochastic functionals of the Robbins-Monro procedure to the functionals of a limiting diffusion process.
-This application will be discussed in another publication.
-The proof of such a result would be based on the results of this paper and the stratification method developed in the papers of Y.\ Davydov, see \cite{dav:80a, dav:83, dav:80b, dav:81}.
+We refer to \cite{der:jen:kas:23, jen:rie:22, mey:22, mou:bac:11} and the references therein for some recent developments and overviews.
+For applications in statistics see also \cite{bor:che:21, ChenLee, Dieule, LiLou}

+The main idea of this paper was to study what can be obtained for the theory of Robbins-Monro procedures by using the parametrix method.
+The parametrix method is an approach for getting series expansions for the differences of transition densities of SDE's with variable and with constant coefficients, for a more detailed discussion see Section \ref{subsec:parametrix}.
+We will apply parametrix expansions to compare transition densities of Robbins-Monro procedures and their diffusion limits.
+These bounds can be used to get total variation bounds on the multivariate densities of the Robbins-Monro procedures and the limiting diffusion processes, evaluated on an increasing grid of points.
+In particular, this allows strong approximations of Robbins-Monro procedures by the limiting diffusion processes.
+For a further discussion of applications see Section \ref{subsec:main}.

 We fix a probability space $(\Omega ,\mathcal{F} ,\PP)$ on which all random variables we consider below are defined.
-Let $(\gamma_k)_{k\ge0}$ be a decreasing time step that will be specified later, and let $(\eta_k)_{k\ge 0}$ be a collection of independent and identically distributed random variables.
+Let $(\gamma_k)_{k\ge0}$ be a decreasing step sequence that will be specified later, and let $(\eta_k)_{k\ge 0}$ be a collection of independent and identically distributed random variables.
 We define the following recursive procedure:

 where $H$ is a function from $\R^d\times \mathcal X$ to $\R^d$ with $\mathcal X$ equal to the support of $\eta_i$.
 Without loss of generality we can assume that $\mathcal X$ is a subset of $\R$.
 Generally, the Robbins-Monro procedure is used to approximate the zeros of the function: $h(\theta) = \E[H(\theta,\eta)]$, where $\eta$ has the same distribution as $\eta_k$.